boldflight/BibleConverter/test_EPUB/output/1kings.md

 [16] He will hand Israel over to their enemies because of the sins which Jeroboam committed and which he made Israel commit.”

 [17] So Jeroboam’s wife got up and went back to Tirzah.
 As she crossed the threshold of the house, the boy died.
-[18] All Israel buried him and mourned for him, in keeping with the **Lord’**s message that he had spoken through his servant, the prophet Ahijah.
+[18] All Israel buried him and mourned for him, in keeping with the **Lord**'s message that he had spoken through his servant, the prophet Ahijah.

 ### Jeroboam’s Reign Ends